"*" indicates required fields

 Research Associate, AGSI

 Said Bakr is a research associate in political economy at the Arab Gulf States Institute.
-His interests include energy security and geopolitical dynamics, strategic interests of global powers in the region, sovereign wealth funds, and economic diversification efforts in the Gulf states.
-Bakr is an MA candidate at Georgetown University’s Walsh School of Foreign Service.
-He graduated from Gustavus Adolphus College with a BA in political science in 2019.
+His research focuses on the geoeconomic and geopolitical dynamics of the Middle East, Levantine politics, and Gulf investments and economic diversification efforts.
+Bakr holds an MA from Georgetown University’s Walsh School of Foreign Service and a BA in political science from Gustavus Adolphus College.

 Analysis